 Michael Crick is political correspondent of Channel 4 News and also presents some Dispatches programmes for Channel 4 including Boris v Dave: The Battle for Europe.
-He recently presented on LBC Radio every Saturday morning.
+He has also presented on LBC Radio

 He has been a journalist for more than 30 years, working for three of the great flagship TV programmes.

 He was a founding member of Channel 4 News in 1982, and later served as C4N Washington Correspondent.
 Crick joined the BBC in 1990, and worked on Panorama before joining Newsnight in 1992.
 He was political editor of Newsnight from 2007-11.